CVidrio/ffa-framework/docs/eda/mk.md

 $$

 For a two-sided test, we reject the null hypothesis if $|Z_{MK}| \geq Z_{1 - (\alpha/2) }$ and conclude that there is a statistically significant monotonic trend in the data.
 For more information, see [here](https://vsp.pnnl.gov/help/vsample/design_trend_mann_kendall.htm).

+The code used to implement this test can be found [here](https://github.com/rileywheadon/ffa-framework/tree/master/source/eda/mk).